1. Title: Awards of council terms of reference policy

 c.
 Made a significant contribution to The Royal Australian College of General Practitioners.

 a.
-Fulfil the criteria for Honorary Membership, with a recommendation from the Awards Committee to Council for endorsement.
+Fulfil the criteria for Honorary Membership, with a recommendation from the Awards Committee to the RACGP Board for endorsement.

 5.3.2 Honorary Membership